aksgoel/P5_Vehicle_Detection/writeup.md

 ####1.
 HOG features extraction from training images.

-The code for this step is contained in the third code cell of the IPython notebook starting at line 10
+The code for this step is contained in the code cell #3 of the IPython notebook starting at line #10

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of one of each of the `vehicle` and `non-vehicle` classes: